donkirkby/chess-kit/docs/new_rules.md

 ![Diagram](images/new_rules/diagram1.png)

 ### Rule changes
-The key rule is that you may only move a piece that either starts or ends on your side of the board.
+The key rule is that you may only move a piece that either

+* **starts** on your side of the board, or
+* **ends** on your side of the board.

-In this example, Winnie may move the bishop as shown, because it ends up on the queen side of the board.
+In this example, Winnie may move any piece that starts or ends on the queen side of the board, shown by the dashed rectangle.
+She may move the bishop as shown by the arrow, because it ends up on the queen side of the board.
 Winnie may not move the bishop to e2, because it would start and end on the king side.

 ![Diagram](images/new_rules/diagram2.png)